Fantastic Frozen Lighthouses in Michigan

-This oldest standing structure in Benzie County, built in 1858, marks the all-important entrance to southern end of the Manitou Passage, a once-vital maritime shipping channel.
-Although the lane is no longer used by large commercial vessels, the operating light signal remains a US Coast Guard aid to navigation to this day, and the site shines as a treasured landmark to mariners and landlubbers alike.
+This oldest standing structure in Benzie County, the Point Betsie Lighthouse marks the all-important entrance to the southern end of the Manitou Passage Underwater Preserve—a once-vital maritime shipping channel.
+Although the lane is no longer used by large commercial vessels, the operating light signal remains a US Coast Guard aid to navigation to this day and the site shines as a treasured landmark to mariners and landlubbers alike.
 Constructed in 1858, Point Betsie Lighthouse sits at a bulge in the West Michigan shoreline, a spot that once threatened ships en route to the Straits of Mackinac.
 The bright white tower and its keeper’s house are topped by a red roof and black lantern.
 Both open for tours and the light keeper’s quarters are ever available for weekly rentals.

 Grand Haven’s South Pier is synonymous with the city itself, a pleasant breakwater that stretches out into Lake Michigan.
 Two cherry-red lighthouses, both lit in 1905, sit atop the pier.
 The first is a round, 51-foot-tall inner light and the second is a house-shaped fog and lighthouse at the pier’s outer reaches, about half as tall.
 Grand Haven’s catwalk was no rarity in its day—the elevated walkway allowed access to the lights from land even when many feet of snow and ice buried the pier below.
 Few of these catwalks remain, destroyed by the elements over time.
 Grand Haven’s catwalk is one of those few, recently restored and lit after hours with twinkling white lights.
 There is no public access to the lights themselves, although thousands enjoy walking, fishing and boating past the lights along the pier.